CatFreefall/meow-moments/README.md

 cd to the server directory and run "npm run dev" to get the server side of the application started.
 Then cd to the client and run "npm start" and navigate to http://localhost:3000/.

 ## Next Steps
-I plan to focus on refining my skills in React, while also learning about TDD with Jest and how to handle global states using Redux + Redux Toolkit.
+I plan to focus on refining my skills in React, while also learning about testing using Jest and how to handle global states with Redux + Redux Toolkit.